 - Tell a cohesive, concise story.

-- Clearly state your hypotheses and how they relate to your analyses.
+- Clearly state your hypotheses and how your analyses address each hypothesis.

 - Provide enough detail such that your audience can understand what you did and why you did it.

 - Planning is important (power analysis, classes, stat packages).

 - The more you understand about a statistical technique, the easier it is to describe it to others.

 - Practice analyzing, interpreting and writing about results with practice datasets.